syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 In the date editor, the [DatePicker](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/datepicker?view=net-maui-7.0) will be loaded.

-In [DatePicker](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/datepicker?view=net-maui-7.0), the default date value is current date displayed by default.
+In [DatePicker](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/datepicker?view=net-maui-7.0), the default date value is current date displayed.
 You can also adding nullable `DateTime` data type for the date picker property in data form, which allows you to set the current date and display current date in date editor.

 {% tabs %}
 {% highlight MainPage.xaml.cs %}

     [DataType(DataType.Date)]
-    [Display(Name ="Birth Date")]
+    [Display(Name ="Event Date")]
     public DateTime?
-BirthDate { get; set; }
+EventDate { get; set; }

 {% endhighlight %}
 {% endtabs %}